-Travis has forged a place in the hearts of the Port Adelaide faithful and earned the respect of the AFL world as a hard-working, inspirational leader who will never take a backward step as he puts everything on the line for his team.
+Travis Boak has forged a place in the hearts of the Port Adelaide faithful and earned the respect of the AFL world as a hard-working, inspirational leader who will not take a backward step as he puts everything on the line for his team.

 Debuting in 2007, he has ridden the AFL rollercoaster, tasting the excitement of an AFL Grand Final in his first season, then experiencing some testing times as the team rebuilt before re-emerging as a contender in recent seasons.

-Boak enjoyed a breakout 2010, polling 16 Brownlow Medal votes, then collected his first John Cahill Medal as club Best & Fairest in 2011.
+Boak enjoyed a breakout 2010, polling 16 Brownlow Medal votes, then collected his first John Cahill Medal as club Best and Fairest in 2011.

 A selfless team-mate, Boak’s drive and ability to get the best out of himself and those around him saw him name Captain of the club in 2013 at the tender age of 24.
 He thrived with the added responsibility, enjoying a career-best season as he guided his team back into the finals for the first time in six years and collected his first All-Australian blazer as one of the game’s elite midfielders.

 His preparedness to do whatever his team needed and his ability to stand up in the big moments established Boak as one of the game’s most respected leaders, with his six years as skipper setting a new benchmark for Port Adelaide in the AFL era.